THE PHILIPPINE NAVY'S LANDING PLATFORM DOCK

 Steel production is one of the starting points.
 Some steel is being produced in the Philippines, but not nearly enough to meet other construction needs, let alone for shipbuilding.

-r the ships.
+The other big industry that's lacking is the production of engines for the ships.
 According to the 2 shipbuilding articles I posted above, the number of companies that produce propulsion systems for ships is zero.
 Zilch, Zip.
 Shipyards have to import those engines, and the biggest supplier right now is China.

 The thing about the local shipbuilding industry is that it has obtained that number 4 ranking in the world mainly because of foreign companies setting up shop in the Philippines, and using imported steel and engines.
 But even though those companies are in the Philippines, they are mainly here because of whatever tax and economic incentives they can get, and because of the cheap labor.
 But they haven't been utilizing any technical engineering talent that might be in the country.
 And they haven't been taking steps to transfer any technical know-how to the Philippines.
 If all of these foreign companies decided to close all of their shipyards tomorrow, the Philippines would immediately cease to be a shipbuilding nation.
 Because all of the technical know-how and the management skills to manage a shipyard would be gone, and left behind would be empty shipyards and the cheap labor.

 And so taking the next step to constructing warships.......first off, which of these foreign shipyards would want to build them?
 Most of them are happily making tons of money building simple civilian commercial vessels, without the BS you would have to put up with in constructing military spec vessels -- no complex designs, no extra quality control, no extra security up the ass in the shipyard.
 If you are thinking in terms of a Philippine-owned shipyard, then the question is who has the facilities and capability to build such a vessel.
 How much investment, government and/or private, do you need to sink into these locally owned yards to construct larger slipways and construction facilities?
 And the BS that a private yard owner would have to put up with when building vessels to military spec.
-Unless that the
+Unless that the PH Govt decided to buy one of the foreign shipyards and follow the Indonesian model with proper support and as well stable source of resources, this thing will be reflected as the reality on our shipbuilding industry.
+Besides. these are formerly government-controlled after all.

 KRI Martadinata FG-331 of Indonesia.
+Source: Timawa Forums |

 A LESSON FOR PHILIPPINE SELF-RELIANT DEFENSE POSTURE